cran-task-views/NumericalMathematics/NumericalMathematics.md

     and combine these polynomials of several variables.
 -   Package `r pkg("mpoly")` facilitates symbolic
     manipulations on multivariate polynomials, including basic
-    differential calculus operations on polynomials, plus some Groebner basis calculations.
+    differential calculus operations on polynomials.
 -   `r pkg("mvp")` enables fast manipulation of symbolic multivariate polynomials, using print and coercion methods from the 'mpoly' package, but offers speed improvements.